Theological Reflections on the Climate and Creation Emergency

 Other articles will follow shortly.

-Comments on "Theological Reflections on COP26"
+Comments on "Theological Reflections on the Climate and Creation Emergency"

 These are commendable views but remember James Gaius Watt, appointed by Ronald Reagan to Interior Secretary in the early 80s.
 He argued along the lines of "If God hadn't you'd open cast mining, he wouldn't have created coal seams close to the surface ".
 He was undoubtedly devout but the attitude of feeling not just entitled but obliged to loot the world contrasts dramatically with those of various religions (including animists) who argue for careful usage instead.